Leandro Santoro

-Leandro Santoro (born 11 June 1977) is an Argentine political scientist, professor and politician, currently serving as a National Deputy since 2021.
-Santoro previously served as a member of the Buenos Aires City Legislature from 2017 to 2021.
+Leandro Santoro (Buenos Aires, 11 June, 1977) is an Argentine political scientist, professor and politician, currently serving as a member of the Buenos Aires City Legislature since 2025.
+Santoro previously served in the same body from 2017 to 2021 and as a National Deputy from 2021 to 2025.
 He is member of the centre-left political coalition Union for the Homeland.

 Though his political career began in the Radical Civic Union (UCR), since 2015 Santoro has been aligned with the National Alfonsinist Movement, a faction of the UCR that broke away with the party and backed the Front for Victory.

 Early life and career

 Santoro was born on 11 June 1976 in the Buenos Aires neighbourhood of Boedo.
 He was raised by a single mother and attended the Colegio Salesiano San Francisco de Sales, a Catholic boys' school.
 Starting at age 13, he joined the Radical Civic Union (UCR) inspired by his admiration of then-president Raúl Alfonsín.
 In time, Santoro would become a leader in the Juventud Radical, the UCR's youth wing.

 In 1999, Santoro and other members of his local UCR committee camped outside the Hospital Italiano, where Alfonsín had been hospitalised following a potentially lethal accident, for 40 days.
 The event helped forge a deeper connection between Alfonsín and Santoro.
 He formed part of Los Irrompibles, an alfonsinist group within the UCR founded by Jesús Rodríguez.

 Santoro studied political science at the University of Buenos Aires, and later taught courses at the university's UBA XXI programme.